frePPLe/frepple/doc/user-guide/examples/calendar/calendar-working-hours.rst

 `Check this feature on a live example <https://demo.frepple.com/calendar-working-hours/data/input/location/>`_

+:download:`Download an Excel spreadsheet with the data for this example <calendar-working-hours.xlsx>`

 The attached example models a warehouse where the manufacturing operations are running on weekdays (Monday through Friday) from 8am till 5pm with a lunch break of an hour.
 The manufacturing site is also not working on Christmas, December 25th.

 The shipping operation is available 24-by-7: it takes 48 hours, and is planned to last exactly 48 hours.